Menu Icon

 • May require multiple procedures if multiple pregnancies are desired and sufficient sperm are not extracted at the time of the first procedure (though in many cases a single extraction produces enough sperm for several cycles of IVF)

-• Higher risk of multiple gestation pregnancies and maternal risks due to use of IVF which has increased morbidity/mortality
+• Higher risk of multiple gestation pregnancies and maternal risks due to use of IVF, which has increased morbidity/mortality

 • Requires a specialist in reproductive endocrinology and infertility